icelandico/geodev_site/src/lib/content/blog/typescript-conditional-types.md

 If we use conditional type in the second example, Typescript creates two different branches of possible types.

-Conditional types It's not something you come across often.
+Conditional types is not something you come across often.
 I find it to be another useful tool to solve our daily problems when writing code.